Name: Bharat Wankhade

 Name: Limbi Blessing Tata

-Goal of the project: Limbi negative effects of over-timber-harvesting on the forest in Cameroon where she comes from.
-She wants to train local women add value to non-timber forest products like seeds, fruits, barks and leaves, to reduce dependence on timber-selling.
-This will increase family incomes and increase the opportunities for local girls to get quality education.
+Goal of the project: Limbi addresses the negative effects of over-timber-harvesting of the forest in Cameroon.
+To reduce dependency on timber-selling, she trains local women adding value to non-timber forest products like seeds, fruits, barks and leaves.
+This not only will reduce deforestation, it increases family incomes and opportunities for local girls to get quality education.

 Name: Lorena Julio